suedtiroler obstbaumuseum niederlana

 Lana near Merano is one of the oldest fruit growing villages of South Tyrol

-The residence Larchgut at Lana is seat of the Fruit Growing Museum which has been inaugurated in 1990.
+The Larchgut Residence at Lana di Sotto is seat of the Fruit Growing Museum which has been inaugurated in 1990.
 This museum illustrates stages of fruit growing in South Tyrol - and of course especially at Merano and surroundings - by exhibiting items and machines and more than 60 charts.
 Media and models complete the offer.
 An exhibition area of some 1,000 sqm makes an illustrative and enjoyable presentation of the subject possible.
 Workshops on apples, e.g. how to prepare apple strudel, and other events also inform about fruit growing and fruits in general.
 Also old varieties of apples (more than 40) are presented.

 South Tyrol is the largest fruit growing area at one stretch of Europe - 18,000 hectares and 50 million apple trees, resulting in 10 percent of the European production in South Tyrol alone.
 One percent of these apples come from Lana!